easifem/easifem.github.io/docs/docs-api/FEDOF/Initiate.md

 # Initiate

-This method initiates an instance of FEDOF.

-There are several ways to initiate an instance of FEDOF.
+This method initiates an instance of `FEDOF`.
+There are several ways to initiate an instance of `FEDOF`.

 ## Interface 1

+- Homogeneous order
+- In case of `H1` Lagrange `FEDOF`, order is determined from the cell order of each mesh.

 ```fortran
 INTERFACE